 - a.
-Reporting requirements
+Reporting Requirements

 - b.
-Significant estimates
+Significant Estimates

 - c.
-Revenue sources
+Revenue Sources

-- d.
-Fair value measurements

 a.
 Reporting Requirements

 The accounts of the School are maintained on the accrual basis of accounting.
 In addition, the School is required to report information regarding its financial position and activities according to the following three classes of net assets: